+Financial Services Practice

+The Growth Engine: Superior Customer Experience in Insurance

+Introduction 3

+On the Path to Profitable Growth 5

+Barriers to Superior Customer Experience 6

+Transforming the Customer Experience in Insurance 8

+Taking Action 13

+Introduction

 The difference between great and poor customer service has always been clear, and businesses on the wrong end of this spectrum usually pay a price.
 This is as true for insurance as it is for any other customer-facing business.
 Today, the consequences of subpar service are amplified by the speed and reach of social media.
-One poorly handled claim, one mistake captured on a smart phone, can escalate quickly into a brand-damaging incident.
+One poorly handled claim, one mistake captured on a smart phone, can escalate quickly into a brand-damaging crisis.
 This is just one reason firms across all industries should increase their focus on providing great customer experience.

 Providing a strong customer experience is not just about reducing the risk of customer service mishaps.
 It is increasingly a way for companies in competitive markets to distinguish their brands.
-Every company has to deal with significant shifts in customer preferences and with accelerating changes in customer expectations.
-Companies in other sectors (e.g., consumer electronics and online shopping) have already succeeded in putting the customer at the center of their business, and continue to upgrade their approach as they learn more about what their customers need.
+The airline industry is a good point of comparison with insurance.
+Both are highly regulated and highly competitive, and carriers in both industries find it increasingly difficult to differentiate their products without lowering prices.
+Airlines all use the same planes, serve similar food and match prices.
+Personal lines insurance is becoming similarly transparent.
+Due to the Internet, aggregators and social media, shoppers know more than ever about coverage, prices and services.

+A number of airlines now see customer service as one of the few remaining ways to stand out from the crowd and are reaping the benefits.
+The three U.S. airlines with the highest customer satisfaction ratings have profits that are way above the industry average.
+Another major carrier is raising prices-moderately-on the expectation that customers will pay more for great on-time stats and more reliable baggage-handling.
+Can insurers follow this example and avoid competing on price until profits are shaved to zero?
 McKinsey's global research across industries shows that improving the customer experience can do far more to drive profitable growth than raising advertising spending or lowering prices.
-Some executives may still see insurance as a lowengagement, disintermediated category, but analytics prove that in an industry where profits are highly concentrated, leading carriers are delivering customer experiences that inspire loyalty and attract new customers frustrated by their experiences with their current carriers.
+Some executives may still see insurance as a low-engagement, disintermediated category, but analytics prove that in an industry where profits are highly concentrated, leading carriers are delivering customer experiences that inspire loyalty and attract new customers frustrated by their experiences with their current carriers.
+For example, in the past five years, U.S. auto insurance carriers that have pro- Exhibit 1 Companies that offer consistently best-in-class customer experiences tend to grow faster and more profitably